Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 photo

-ABOVE: The Viking Burgundy in Chalon-Sur-Saône, France before a southbound voyage to Arles and Avignon.
-INSET BELOW: Beaujolais vineyards, Viking Burgundy in a lock, Peter Deilmann's Princesse de Provence, and Uniworld's River Royale.
+ABOVE: The MS Maribelle in Chalon-Sur-Saône, France before a southbound voyage to Arles and Avignon.
+INSET BELOW: Beaujolais vineyards, MS Maribelle in a lock and Uniworld's River Royale.

 What do you do after you've cruised the Rhine and the Danube, or if you want to cruise in a region where you can practice your high-school French?
 My advice: Take a river cruise on the Rhône and Saône in the sunny, scenic South of France.

-Three cruise lines--Viking River Cruises, Peter Deilmann Cruises, and Uniworld--offer Rhône and Saône cruises for English-speaking travelers from spring through fall.
+Two cruise lines--Viking River Cruises and Uniworld--offer Rhône and Saône cruises for English-speaking travelers from spring through fall.
 Their itineraries vary slightly, but--at a minimum--you'll visit the former silk capital and present-day gastronomic mecca of Lyon, Avignon with its Papal Palace, and Arles, with its Roman amphitheatre and Van Gogh landmarks.

 Here's what to expect from Viking, Peter Deilmann, and Uniworld when you book a river cruise in Southern France: